 The Mount Wellington cable car company gets the profits, who cops the costs?

-The Mount Wellington cableway company offers a dozen "key benefits" for a cable car up kunyani, but the mountain either already has each benefit offered or it would detract rather than enhance what is there.
+The Mount Wellington cableway company offers a dozen "key benefits" for a cable car up kunyani, but the mountain either already has each benefit offered or the “benefit” would come with the cost of detracting from rather than enhancing what is there.

-Every bit counts, but the cable car's contribution is infinitesimal.
-In 2018 Tasmania became a carbon sink: net emissions = 0.
+Every bit counts, but the cable car's contribution to carbon reduction is infinitesimal.
+In 2018 Tasmania became a carbon sink: net emissions are already zero.

 LESS NEED FOR ROAD WIDENING